A design strategy & vision

-Increased user engagement for Hootsuite mobile …
+How I helped increase user engagement for Hootsuite mobile.

-Hootsuite is the largest social media management platform in the world, and a big Canadian success story.
 Trusted by more than 18 million customers, Hootsuite enables social media managers to publish and send more than 4 million social media posts every week.

 I also:

-• Outlined opportunity areas for ideation
+Outlined opportunity areas for ideation, working with the other designers

 Results